AstroMined/debtonator/docs/adr/compliance/adr013_implementation_checklist_v2.md

 **Major Update**: All schema files have now been updated to use the Pydantic V2-compatible Annotated types approach.
 This completes a major milestone in our implementation of decimal precision handling with Pydantic V2 compatibility.

+**Important Testing Update**: Per our architecture guidelines, we have moved all service-layer tests from unit tests to integration tests.
+Services interact with multiple layers of the application and should be tested with real database interactions, not mocks.

-We have started implementing the Pydantic V2 compatible approach, with progress shown below:
+We have made significant progress with the Pydantic V2 compatible approach, as shown below:

 | Area | Total Items | Completed | Remaining | Progress | Notes |
 |------|-------------|-----------|-----------|----------|-------|